 The battery life is advertised at 1 hour, in the field we found that to be fairly accurate.
 One thing to keep in mind is that the battery indicator can easily fool you into thinking you have a lot more battery life left than you think.

-The Garmin VIRB 360 bundles in Garmin’s own free software, VIRB edit, that will allow you to make cuts & apply stabilization.
+The Garmin VIRB 360 bundles in Garmin’s own free software, VIRB edit, that will allow you to make cuts, apply stabilization and stitch your 5.7k or 5k raw footage.
 VIRB edit uses the GPS data recorded on the camera to perform horizon stabilization and give you a variety of overlay stat displays for speed, elevation and your walking path.
 You can also see your trek on a map.

 Below you'll see a collection of shots we did in Garmin's 5.7k RAW mode, stitched in Mistika VR with minimal post.
 I didn't spend much time on stitching, did no compositing, no stabilization, and pretty much left color and sharpening as is out of the camera.
 The file was mastered in 4096x2048 H.264 at 100mbps, then uploaded to YouTube.